classicrocker883/MRiscoCProUI/README.md

 > **Information regarding HC32:**

 > [!WARNING]
-> <ins>**FOREWARNING**</ins>: So far everything has been working great - as normal - except there is an issue with the initialization of the SD card media.
+> <ins>**FOREWARNING**</ins>: So far everything has been working great - as normal - except there may an issue with the initialization of the SD card media.
 If you get a message saying this has failed, just reinsert the card or reboot.
 Keep trying if this doesn't work the first time.

 > [!CAUTION]
 > _G-code Thumbnail Preview_ has been disabled for HC32 boards for the time being.
-> When enabled, the screen may **freeze and restart** when the SD card is inserted.
-This means that everything _so far_ seems to work correctly as it should, except for when an **SD card is inserted**, so printing may not be possible _unless_ you use USB serial interface to upload the file (through a slicer or something like OctoPrint, or Pronterface).
+> When enabled, _and_ an **SD card is inserted**, the screen may **freeze and restart**.
+So _this_ means printing may not be possible without the **SD card** _unless_ you use the USB serial interface to upload the file (through a slicer or something like OctoPrint, or Pronterface).
+> That is why this feature has been disabled, otherwise everything works as normal.

 > [!NOTE]
 > H32->HC32 support has been added to the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin) repository.
 Please post any [Issues](https://github.com/MarlinFirmware/Marlin/issues) there first, otherwise if there are any ProUI specific issues or anything else to report please do so under [Issues tab](https://github.com/classicrocker883/MRiscoCProUI/issues) here.
 You can find the original HC32 repo here [@shadow578/Marlin-H32](https://github.com/shadow578/Marlin-H32)